Hà Okio: Charity activities

 Ha has worked for Living Values VietNam, a non-governmental organization of Association for Living Values Education International (ALIVE).

 Ha has been contributing works in support to children's charities such as Poussieres de Vie (Dust of Life), Loreto Vietnam Australia Program and Education for Development.

-Ha Okio writes several theme songs for The Earth Hour Vietnam.
+Hà Okio writes several theme songs for The Earth Hour Vietnam.
 350.org project, For Kids With Cancer Org and more.